 For smaller companies, the effects of mis-hires are even more pronounced due to the fact that the organizations are smaller and each person contributes a bigger percentage to the success of an organization.
 For example, a mis-hire of a $100,000 executive at a mid-sized company can be catastrophic to the payroll, opportunity cost, and culture of the company.

 Here are 5 common hiring mistakes most companies routinely make:

-- Not looking at enough candidates.
-In the rush to fill an opening, most companies tend to tender offers to the first reasonable candidates they find.
-Then tend to follow the adage “bad breath is better than no breath”.
+In the rush to fill an opening, most companies tender offers to the first reasonable candidates they find.
+Then they follow the adage “bad breath is better than no breath.”
 The other related problem is that companies tend to be very stingy with their recruiting budgets.
-This is a huge paradox considering most companies espouse “our people are our most valuable asset”.
-There are a lot of practical strategies that should be employed to generate large candidate pools.
+This is a huge paradox considering that most companies espouse “our people are our most valuable asset.”
+There are many practical strategies that should be employed to generate large candidate pools.
 Our recommendation is to deploy a portfolio of strategies to ensure you are looking at 100 quality applicants per opening.

-- Skipping your Own Process.Oftentimes, companies afterimproving their hiring process using the techniques outlined above become complacent and either overtly or inadvertently skipping or shortcutting their own process.
+After improving their hiring process using the techniques outlined above, companies often become complacent and either overtly or inadvertently skipping or shortcutting their own processes.
 We see this all the time.
 Inevitably, skipping or shortcutting the process leads to mis-hires.
-That is one of the many reasons to employ a talented search consultant to ensure you follow your own process.
+One of the many reasons to employ a talented search consultant is to ensure you follow your own process.
 It’s too easy to make shortcuts without a talented professional guiding and holding you accountable.